dwip-pandya-07/GSOS_Extension/README.md

 ---

-**GSOS Extension** - Transforming your browsing experience with security awareness and beautiful design.
+**Invinsense Extension** - Transforming your browsing experience with security awareness and beautiful design.